-Edited on 6/23/13: I have since stopped using this recipe for How to Make Homemade Foot Powder.
-It began to cake in my shoes over time.
-I have switched to using talcum powder, with special precaution not to inhale the powder.
-Unfortunately, this option is actually working better for me.
+Update June 2013: I have since stopped using this recipe for How to Make Homemade Foot Powder.
+It began to cake in my shoes over time so I switched back to using baby powder, with special precaution not to inhale the powder.
+Right now, this option is actually working better for me.
+Some people do prefer this “natural” option though so I am keeping the recipe up on my blog.

 Most of the DIY recipes I’ve been trying were to replace items I already purchased.
 For foot powder, this was not the case.
 I didn’t have any.
 I had never used any.
 But I was also keenly aware that certain shoes and certain fabrics over time… begin to lead to stinky shoes.
 Of course personal hygiene plays a role, but even the cleanest of people will experience some foot smell when going sock-less in shoes over a long period of time.
 (The scientific explanation is bacteria that thrives in dark, warm, moist places.)